ConX/fake-dokuwiki/README.md

 ---

-<p align="center"> Deploy a DokuWiki with fake pages, namespaces, and users for testing.
+<p align="center"> Deploy a DokuWiki with fake pages, namespaces, and users for testing purposes.
     <br>
 </p>